Prevention of an Arms Race in Outer Space

-On 28 October 2009, the CoD "adopted draft resolution A/C.1/64/L.25 entitled Prevention of an Arms Race in Outer Space.
+On 28 October 2009, the CD "adopted draft resolution A/C.1/64/L.25 entitled Prevention of an Arms Race in Outer Space.
 The draft resolution was adopted by a vote of 176 in favor, none against, and two abstentions (the United States and Israel)."

 On December 4, 2014, the General Assembly of the UN passed two resolutions on preventing an arms race in outer space: